 Let’s talk about my precious microcurrent devices again.
 And this time compare ZIIP vs Nuface.
-Two beauty gadgets I absolutely love and have been using for over a year now for firming, toning, and sculpting.
+Two beauty gadgets I have been using for over two years now for firming, toning, and sculpting.

 These are both extremely easy to use and incorporate into your daily (or weekly) skincare routine.
-And since I have both of them I often get questions about which one is the best.
-In this post, I’ll try to answer that in detail.
+And since I have both, I often get questions about which one is best.
+In this post, I will try to answer that in detail.

-I will compare their functionalities, the results they give me, how much they cost, how I use them, and which one I use the most.
+I will compare their features, the results they give me, how much they cost, how I use them, and which one I use the most.

 This is what I’ll cover:

 Update!
 The ZIIP device has recently been updated with several new amazing programs that have made me stop using my Nuface completely.
 I will tell you more about that throughout the post.